 Mining Output Fails to Meet Gold Investment Demand#

 Gold mining companies worldwide have failed to meet the growing demand from gold jewelry and gold investment buyers, pushing the gold price steadily higher.

-The world's No.1 gold mining nation, South Africa, has seen its annual gold output halve since 1998, and new operations in China and Russia - though growing - have failed to pick up the slack.
+The former world's No.1 gold mining nation, South Africa, has seen its annual gold output halve since 1998, and new operations in China and Russia - though growing - have failed to pick up the slack.

 According to consultants "Virtual Metals" total world mining output has fallen by 4% since 2003.
 Their gold investment analysts don't forecast an early return to growing output.